Documentation

 The

-property allows you to define custom CSS attribute mappings that can be used within your StyleZero declarations and inside the <style zero>
+attributes property allows you to define custom CSS attribute mappings that can be used within your StyleZero declarations and inside the <style zero> tag.

 This feature extends the frameworkâs capabilities by letting you introduce custom values or shorthand notations for standard CSS properties.